For the curious or the expert,

 To build the applet from source you need a Java Development Kit from Sun Microsystems at http://java.sun.com/, or Linux users may prefer the most recent from the Java-Linux porting project at http://www.blackdown.org or you may find other related development kits.

 We have used both JDK1.1.3 and JDK1.1.5.
-You will also need JavaCC (Java Compiler compiler) from http://www.suntest.com/JavaCC to build our parser generator written using JJtree.
+You will also need JavaCC (Java Compiler compiler) from http://www.sun.com/forte/ffj/resources/javacc.html to build our parser generator written using JJtree.
 JJtree is part of the JavaCC distribution.
-Note we used JavaCC version 0.7 which is compatible with JDK1.0 so that older browsers would be functional, but the newer 0.8 version also works it just produces code that requires JDK1.1.
+Note we used JavaCC version 0.7 which is compatible with JDK1.0 so that older browsers would be functional.
+It is simplest, but not absolutely necessary, to have a copy of Netscape 4.x so that you can add the Netscape java40.jar file to the classpath when compiling the Java code.
 A makefile that works in Unix/Linux is distributed in the javasrc directory.
 You will have to modify the first few lines to point to the various directories on your system.
 If you are compiling under a different operating system, the Makefile should still indicate the operations needed to build the system.
 Under Unix/Linux typing make will build all the java class files.

 Additional documentation on the source code is available in javadoc format.